DRAM Speed Converter

 Troubleshooting

 If results look off, check three common sources of confusion.
 Marketing names often show data rate, while monitors display the base clock.
-Timings are in cycles, not time.
+CAS latency is in cycles, not time.
 And single-channel versus dual-channel makes a big difference in total bandwidth.

-• If bandwidth is half what you expect, confirm both channels are populated correctly.
+• If bandwidth is half what you expect, confirm the channel count (and bus width in bits) match your populated configuration.

 Still unsure?
 Re-enter inputs as they appear on the kit label or JEDEC/XMP profile.
 Then verify your BIOS enabled the desired profile, and that modules are in the recommended slots for multi-channel.